tstachl/website/src/pages/posts/how-i-evaluate-crypto-and-metaverse-projects-before-investing.md

 date: 2021-11-02T17:34:15-07:00
 banner:
   - /images/desk-with-do-more-on-computer-carl-heyerdahl-unsplash.jpg
 description: "Fear of missing out?
-Is that how you make investement decisions?
+Is that how you make investment decisions?
 No worries, I'm right there with you.
-Here is my first attempt at a playbook to make fewer mistakes with my investement decisions."
+Here is my first attempt at a playbook to make fewer mistakes with my investment decisions."
 category: growth
 ---